zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

-Thanks to the advent of highly evolved virtualization solutions in the past years, virtual machines are now the most common way to deploy server solutions such as Zimbra Collaboration Suite.
+Thanks to the advent of highly evolved virtualization solutions in the past years, virtual machines are now the most common way to deploy server solutions such as |product|.

 Most hypervisors feature customizable snapshot capabilities and snapshot-based VM backup systems.
 In case of a disaster, it’s always